How Do I Make Sure the IRS Receives My Federal Tax Return on Time?

 - Copy the envelope.
 If you can take a digital photo of the envelope on it or run the envelope through a copier (after it is postmarked, of course), you can verify the postmark in case of a question.

 - Send Certified.
 I always send my business tax returns by certified mail.
 It costs a little more, but you get a receipt with a postmark on it, and you can go to the USPS website and enter the receipt number to verify that your return was received.
+The post office now uses tracking numbers so you can see exactly when your mail was delivered.
+No signature is required in most cases.

 - Or do both.
 Whatever you do, be sure you can prove your postmark or e-file date for your return.